 The Danger of Commercial Vehicle Accidents

-There was more than 150,000 large truck crashes in 2017, killing 4,579 people and injuring more than 75,000 more.
+There were more than 150,000 large truck crashes in 2017, killing 4,579 people and injuring more than 75,000 more.
 More of these accidents took place in Texas than in any other state.
-Why do commercial vehicles cause so much death and loss?
-Why do large trucks make up less than 5 percent of vehicles on US highways, but cause up to 11 percent of the fatalities?
+Why do commercial vehicles cause so much harm?
+Why do large trucks make up 5% of vehicles on U.S highways but cause 11% of traffic fatalities?

 Truck accidents often cause catastrophic injuries like: